Mother Daughter Laser Razor: Plot

 Meanwhile, Tina overhears a couple of schoolmates gossip over another girl's leg hair while taking orders at the restaurant.
 This makes her conscious of her own, and wants to get rid of it.
 When Linda fails to shave Tina's legs because of her frustrations with Louise, after failing to shave her legs herself, Tina asks Bob to shave her legs instead.
 Bob brings her to a waxing salon but Tina's fear over the pain forces him to have his legs waxed as well.
 On the way back however, Gene gets jealous and the three turn around and head back to the salon to get waxed too.

 Back at the seminar Louise starts to get frustrated over her current situation and begins to lose patience with Logan when he almost succumbs to the movie's message.
-Louise thinks of a way to get herself and Logan get out of the room and traps Dakota and the mothers in the seminar closet as well.
+Louise thinks of a way to get herself and Logan out of the room and traps Dakota and the mothers in the seminar closet as well.
 She and the other children go to the nearby laser tag arena.
 Linda and the rest kick their way out of the room and get into a fight with the children in the arena, where Louise reveals that she does not really hate her mother.
 Blaming her for ruining his seminar, Dakota "shoots" Louise and Linda "avenges" her daughter, showing her fun side.

 After getting her legs waxed, Tina realizes that she has succumbed to peer pressure and that she has "killed" her tiny leg hairs.
-After the day at the salon is over, her and Bob's legs end up getting itchy because of the procedure.
+After the day at the salon is over, Gene and Bob's legs end up getting itchy because of the procedure.